Student Bill of Rights

 Students have the right to accurately and plainly stated information which enables them to understand clearly:

-• C. The basic procedural course requirements and the course grading system set by the individual faculty member for each course, to be spelled out in writing within the first full week of class.
+• The basic procedural course requirements and the course grading system set by the individual faculty member for each course, to be spelled out in writing within the first full week of class.

 ARTICLE III